Starting a New Life Abroad: Truths About the Life of an OFW

 As a first-generation immigrant (my husband and I are planning to stay in Sweden for good and start a family here), there is pressure on supporting my family back home & preparing for our future while enjoying the present.

-Saving money can be challenging to a lot of Filipinos abroad because we don’t get to keep our entire income.
+Saving money can be challenging for a lot of Filipinos abroad because we don’t get to keep our entire income.

 In Sweden, I don’t have to save up for my hospitalization in case something happens to me because the maximum I will have to pay is 100 SEK per day.